secretGeek/til/sleep/Getting_to_sleep_and_staying_asleep.md

 If having difficulty sleeping at night, avoid daytime napping.
 (But if sleeping well, a daytime nap is a great benefit)

-(Avoid sleeping pills, but don't please change medication based on something you read at `secretgeek.net` - seek medical help.
-But equally, if your doctor is twirling an Ambien pen while she talks please switch doctors.)
+(Avoid sleeping pills.
+But please don't change medication suddenly.
+And don't change medication based on something you read at `secretgeek.net` &mdash; seek medical help first!
+But equally, if your doctor is twirling an Ambien pen while she talks *please* switch doctors.)

 ## Source